Overbite Braces and How They Can Help

 Surgery is often the only realistic option for some children, but that is never going to be a parent’s first choice.
 Luckily, many can have their overbite dealt with without the need of surgery.
 It will not be possible for an orthodontist to give much advice without a consultation taking place, so you should be prepared to make a visit where you will find out what will happen in the future.
 This visit is going to be the opportunity for the dentist to make their decisions and for you to ask anything that you are concerned about.

 It is more than likely that the outcome will be overbite braces rather than surgery, and while this is going to be the preferred option for some, it should not be seen as the easy option.
 It will be less painful than surgery, but that is not to say that there will not be some pain.
-Most orthodontists will prefer braces as this gives them complete control over what is going to happen.
+Most orthodontists will prefer braces near me as this gives them complete control over what is going to happen.
 When they hand you over to a surgeon, they can no longer make the decisions.
-It will also be best for the patient as there will always be a risk with any surgery that requires you to be anaesthetized.
+It will also be best for the patient as there will always be a risk with any surgery that requires you to be anesthetized.

 Why do some people have an overbite?